 Girl Scouts in San Jacinto Council have a variety of ways they can go camping!
-In addition to resident camp and day/twilight camp opportunities during the summer months, girls can camp with their troops during the school year, attend special weekend-long events at camp designed just for their level or even go camping with their family at a Girl Scout camp property.
+In addition to overnight camp and day/twilight camp opportunities during the summer months, girls can camp with their troops during the school year, attend special weekend-long events at camp designed just for their level or even go camping with their family at a Girl Scout camp property.
 Learn more about each of these camp opportunities.

 Tour Camp Agnes Arnold

 Troops can spend the day or camp overnight at most of the council’s camps throughout the spring, fall and winter months.
 From primitive camp sites to climate-controlled cabins, the council’s facilities can meet a wide range of camping experience levels.